zabkwak/cofee-convert/README.md

 - **outDir** Directory in uri for js link.
 Default: /script
 - **cacheTime** Time in seconds for which is the js file cached in the browser.
 Default: 86400
 - **minify** If true the js file is minified.
 Default: true
-- **lazy** If true files are converted when there're needed.
+- **lazy** If true files are converted when they're needed.
 Otherwise files are converted after the middleware usage.
+Default: false
+- **debug** If true js files are not taken from cache, every request generates new js script and log info is showed in stdout.
 Default: false